Genetalks/gtz/README.md

 -  GTX.Zip is multi-site hosted. http://gtz.io website, GitHub and other sites will permanently host all versions of GTX.Zip, to make sure that it is available to the entire network all the time and free of charge at any time.
 -  To ensure that compressed data can be restored to original file under any conditions, pre-embedded micro decompression programs could be extract from compressed data first, and then be used to decompress the file.

-## Note:
-- **bin files**:Genome reference index files which used for compression.The default file storage path is "~/.config/gtz/"
-- **rbin files**:Compact genome reference files which used for decompression.The default file storage path is "~/.config/gtz/"
-- **gtz_index**:An installation tool of GTX.Zip Professional which used to view species list, download rbin files and generate bin files.

 ## GTX.Zip Professional
 - GTX.Zip Professional is a stand-alone version which supports local compression service.
 GTX.Zip Professional runs by command lines for compression and decompression of local genomic data.